Tabata is a type of HIIT training that claims to burn as many calories as an hour-long run. But how does it work?

 What is Tabata?

-Japanese scientist Dr. Izumi Tabata developed this 4 minute workout whilst training Japan’s speed skating team.
-Dr. Tabata and his team conducted research on two forms of training, the HIIT style of Tabata and steady state cardio.
-One group completed an hour of steady cardio on a stationary bike 5 times per week, whilst the other group completed 10 minutes warm up, followed by what we now refer to as the Tabata training principle, (20 seconds of all-out work followed by 10 seconds rest and repeated eight times in total), four times a week, with one additional longer 30 minute session with two minutes of high intensity intervals.
+Japanese scientist Dr Izumi Tabata developed this 4-minute workout whilst training Japan’s speed skating team.
+Dr Tabata and his team conducted research on two forms of training: high-intensity interval training and steady state cardio.
+One group completed an hour of steady cardio on a stationary bike 5 times per week, whilst the other group completed 10 minutes warm up, followed by what we now refer to as the Tabata training principle, (20 seconds of all-out work followed by 10 seconds rest and repeated eight times in total), four times a week.
 The steady state group clocked up 300 minutes of training whilst the Tabata group spent under a third of that working out, just 86 minutes a week.
-After 6 weeks of following the routine those completing steady state cardio improved their VO2 max (maximum oxygen uptake) by 10%, however, the Tabata group not only increased their VO2 max by an average of 15% they also increased their anaerobic capacity (energy without oxygen) by 28%.
+After 6 weeks of following the routine, those completing steady state cardio improved their VO2 max (maximum oxygen uptake) by 10%, however, the Tabata group not only increased their VO2 max by an average of 15% they also increased their anaerobic capacity (energy without oxygen) by 28%.

 Can anyone do Tabata?

 Despite its extreme intensity, Tabata says “Everyone can do it but beginners should start with educated trainers so that they can work at the correct intensity for them”.
-When it comes to Tabata training, as long as you’re pushing to your max, you’ll reap the benefits, whether someone else is going faster than you or not is irrelevant, there is no set pace or speed, it is just you vs you, giving it your all.
-If you’re nervous, try the routine with a personal trainer or partner, that way someone is there to keep an eye on how you’re doing, as well as keep you motivated.
+When it comes to Tabata training, it is you against yourself, so there is no set speed or number of repetitions.
+If you’re not sure or have never tried it before, try the routine with a personal trainer or partner, that way someone is there to keep an eye on how you’re doing, as well as keep you motivated.
 If you have any underlying health conditions or are pregnant, however, this is not the routine for you.

 How should I feel after Tabata?